Jaipur-pink-panthers/Pink_Panthers_Testing/README.md

 The deployment is done using github pages

 GitHub Pages - GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

+## Know Bugs

+ Our Services, Privacy Policy, Affiliate Program under Company section is still under development.
+ FAQ and Contact Us under Get Help is still under development.
+ Links to our social media sites yet to be provided.